 Apply!
 It is not a strenuous process and the only guarantee that you won’t be successful is if you don’t apply.
 It’s a hugely generous scholarship financially, with 100% tuition covered, but for me it’s more than that.
 The people who provide and organise the scholarship have a vested interest in recipients’ careers.
 They will be a sounding board and help you build relationships with people who you would never otherwise have access to.

 Where do you see yourself in 10 years?

-Solving wicked problems related to the most pressing national security issue of the day, in a high performing team and (hopefully) sometimes in amazing far-flung places.
+Solving wicked policy problems related to the most pressing national security issue of the day, probably with a technology bent.

 All the best with your studies, Claudia.
 And thanks for your time!

 One additional National Intelligence Community and National Security College Scholarship for Women will be awarded in 2022.
 Expressions of interest should be sent to email@example.com.